If you love hi-fi gear, you won’t love what you’re about to see.

 Case 17 – Marantz 2270 receiver bodges – Frampton Strikes Again!

-This is another sad one, but quite typical of what I see, day-to-day.
-The unfortunate reality is that you have people working on equipment with little to no understanding of what makes it run well or what precision workmanship even looks like.
-These folks often fail to do almost anything of value and often damage what they work on in the process.
-It’s a bugbear of mine if you hadn’t already noticed.
+This is another sad one, yet typical of what I see, day-to-day.
+The unfortunate reality is that several ‘specialist’ workshops take on equipment with little to no understanding of what makes it run well or what precision workmanship actually looks like.
+These folks typically fail to do anything of value and instead, usually damage and devalue the equipment they work on.

-In cases like this, my job is not to make good all the goofs I’ve shown here.
-I purposefully avoid this sort of work because quite honestly, it’s painful and not what I am here for.
-I will however always try to get a piece like this running as well as it can, and render the best outcome for my customers, in spite of what might have happened to it previously.
+In cases like this, my job is not to rectify all the mistakes I’ve shown here.
+I avoid this sort of work because quite honestly, it’s painful and not what I am here for.
+I will however always try to get a piece like this running as well as it can, and render the best outcome for my customers, despite what might have happened to it previously.

 My best advice to people reading this and who own lovely hi-fi equipment is to utilise resources like this one, ask around and look for evidence of the good work done by the best repairers.
 I put examples like this here for a reason and that is to save people from poor work like this.